Tour of My Spring Garden, Firecracker Penstemon (Penstemon eatoni)

 marley horticulture learning lab

-I am always on the lookout for new and different ways that gardens are designed and the materials that they use.
-Recently, I was scheduled to teach a class at the Desert Botanical Garden, and as I headed toward the classroom, I admired the modern design of the building but, it was the vine-covered wall that caught my interest.
+I am always on the lookout for new and different garden design discoveries.
+Using interesting materials can make a huge difference.
+Recently, I was teaching a class at the Desert Botanical Garden.
+As I headed toward the classroom, I admired the modern design of the building.
+It was the vine-covered wall that caught my interest.

 beautiful desert garden wall

 The sprays of flowers, leaves, and stems create beautiful shadows along the pavement below.
-Shadows are an element of garden design that is often overlooked.
-However, don’t underestimate the effect that the shapes of the shadows from cactuses, succulents, and even vines can add to a bare wall, fence, or even on the ground.
+Shadows are an element of garden design.
+Do not underestimate the effect that the shapes of the shadows from cactuses, succulents, and even vines can add to a bare wall, fence, or even on the ground.

-Years ago, I used to carry a small digital camera in my purse for unexpected opportunities to take pictures of a particular plant, or design idea.
+Years ago, I used to carry a small digital camera in my purse.
+All for the unexpected opportunity to take pictures of a particular plant, or design idea.
 Nowadays, this is just another reason that my smartphone is perhaps my most valued tool.

 Book Review: Desert Landscaping and Maintenance